elroy-galbraith/project_filter/PITCH_SCRIPT.md

 >
 > During Melissa, seventy-seven percent of Jamaica lost power.
 Cell towers were the only thing standing.
 Our system runs on a laptop in the command center.
 No cloud.
 No API calls.
 No single point of failure.

+**[Beat - broaden the scope]**

+> We built this for hurricane response.
+But the architecture works for *any* emergency call center in the Caribbean—police, fire, ambulance.
+Any 119 dispatcher drowning in calls while someone's life hangs in the balance.
+>
+> The problem is the same everywhere: Caribbean voices aren't understood by standard technology.
+Project Filter changes that.

 **[Beat]**

 > Minister Samuda told the world: "Hurricane Melissa changed the life of every Jamaican in less than 24 hours."
 >
 > We can't stop the next storm.
-But we can make sure that when it comes, every voice becomes a rescue mission.
+But we can make sure that when it comes—or when any emergency happens—every voice becomes a rescue mission.

 ---

-## SECTION 5: FEASIBILITY + CLOSE (2:40 - 2:55)
+## SECTION 5: FEASIBILITY + CLOSE (2:45 - 2:55)

 **[VISUAL: Presenter direct to camera]**

 > The tech stack is proven and open-source.
-Whisper for ASR—fine-tuned on Caribbean data.
-Llama 3 via Ollama for NLP—runs on a single GPU.
+Whisper for ASR.
+Llama 3 via Ollama for NLP.
 Librosa for acoustic analysis.
 No proprietary dependencies.
 No internet required.
 >
-> We're not asking ODPEM to rebuild their infrastructure.
+> We're not asking emergency services to rebuild their infrastructure.
 We're giving them an intelligence layer that sits on top of what they already have.

 **[Final beat - deliver the closer with conviction]**